awsdocs/amazon-connect-user-guide/doc_source/contact-attributes.md

 The way you reference contact attributes depends on how they were created and how you are accessing them\.
 To reference attributes in the same namespace, such as a system attribute, you use the attribute name, or the name you specified as the **Destination key**\.
 To reference values in a different namespace, such as referencing an external attribute, you specify the JSONPath syntax to the attribute\.

-For example, to reference a customer name from a Lambda function lookup, you would use $\.External\.AttributeKey, replacing AttributeKey with the key \(or name\) of the attribute returned from the Lambda function\.
-To reference an attribute from an Amazon Lex bot, you use the format $\.Lex\. and then include the part of the Amazon Lex bot to reference, such as $\.Lex\.IntentName or $\.Lex\.dialogState\.
-To reference the customer input to an Amazon Lex bot slot, use $\.Lex\.Slots\.slotName\.
+For example, to reference a customer name from a Lambda function lookup, you use $\.External\.AttributeKey, replacing AttributeKey with the key \(or name\) of the attribute returned from the Lambda function\.
+To reference an attribute from an Amazon Lex bot, you use the format $\.Lex\. and then include the part of the Amazon Lex bot to reference, such as $\.Lex\.IntentName\.
+To reference the customer input to an Amazon Lex bot slot, use $\.Lex\.Slots\.*slotName*, replacing *slotName* with the name of the slot in the bot\.

-To reference user\-defined attributes, such as those set with the **Set contact attributes** block, use $\.AttributeKey\.AttributeValue, where AttributeKey is the name you used for the **Destination key**, and AttributeValue is what you entered in the **Value** field in the **Set contact attributes** block\.
+To reference user\-defined attributes, such as those set with the **Set contact attributes** block, use the drop\-down menus in subsequent blocks to reference the attribute, or use the Attributes namespace in JSONPath to the attribute if used in a text field\.
+For example, if you create a user\-defined attribute in a **Set contact attributes** block, you reference it in one of the following ways:
++ In a block that supports attributes, such as a **Check contact attributes** block, choose **User Defined** for the **Type**, and use the value you entered for the **Destination key** in the **Attribute** field\.
++ In a text field in a block, such as a **Play prompt** block, use the JSONPath $\.Attributes\.DestinationKey, replacing DestinationKey with the value you entered in the **Destination key**\.

 JSONPath is a standardized way to query elements of a JSON object\.
 JSONPath uses path expressions to navigate elements, nested elements, and arrays in a JSON document\.
 For more information about JSON, see [Introducing JSON](http://www.json.org/)\.